eraser-dev/eraser/docs/QUICKSTART.md

 3. Apply and delete a DaemonSet

-    Applying and deleting a DaemonSet will leave unused images on the nodes where it was deployed.
-For this example, an `nginx` DaemonSet will be used.
+    To demonstrate the functionality of Eraser, a DaemonSet is applied and deleted so the images and stored on all nodes.
+This is for illustrative purposes only, and is not the recommended way to deploy `nginx`.

     In the following steps, these images will be used to verify that Eraser is removing the correct images.

     ```bash
     cat <<EOF | kubectl apply -f -